 Savage Race Training

-It’s impossible when doing Savage Race training to actually emulate the event itself, unless, of course, you have unlimited money!
+It’s impossible when doing Savage Race training to actually emulate the event itself, unless, of course, you have unlimited money to build obstacles.
 So, obviously, you’ll have to improvise.

 The easiest “obstacle” to mimic is the running.
 Yes, these extreme races are mostly running.
-So, if you want to succeed in them, you have to pound the pavement (or better yet the trails).
+So, if you want to succeed, you have to pound the pavement (or better yet the trails).
 Figure out the distance of your race and try to work up to running that mileage.
 You don’t necessarily have to run the entire distance without breaks.
 During the race, stopping for the obstacles gives you much needed breaks to catch your breath.

 My race was extremely hilly and the organizers tend to choose locations with hills.
 So, you also should practice running (or at least jogging) hilly areas if you can find some in your location.
 Hills are tough to complete if you’ve never trained on them.

 A lot of people try to mimic the obstacles in their backyard.
 While this is a good idea, it’s hard to mimic them all.
 What you need to do is strengthen the core muscle groups that the obstacles require.
 So, try to do complete workouts that challenge the upper and lower body and the core.